Rise to Success: Career Highlights of Tracy Chapman

 1986: Signing with SBK Publishing

-In 1986, Tracy Chapman was signed to SBK Publishing by Charles Koppelman after he heard her demo.
+In 1986, Tracy Chapman was signed to SBK Publishing by Charles Koppelman after he heard her demo tape.

-In 1987, Tracy Chapman was signed to Elektra Records by Bob Krasnow, marking a significant step in her music career.
+In 1987, Tracy Chapman was signed to Elektra Records by Bob Krasnow.

-In June 1988, Tracy Chapman performed at the televised Nelson Mandela 70th Birthday Tribute concert at Wembley Stadium in London, which greatly accelerated sales of her single and album.
+In June 1988, Tracy Chapman performed at the televised Nelson Mandela 70th Birthday Tribute concert at Wembley Stadium in London, initially in the afternoon and later as a stand-in for Stevie Wonder.
+This appearance significantly boosted sales of her single and album.

-In 1988, Tracy Chapman performed in London as part of a worldwide concert tour to commemorate the 40th anniversary of the Universal Declaration of Human Rights with Amnesty International, and at a tribute concert in honor of Nelson Mandela's 70th birthday, raising money for South Africa's Anti-Apartheid Movement.
+In 1988, Tracy Chapman performed in London as part of a worldwide concert tour to commemorate the 40th anniversary of the Universal Declaration of Human Rights with Amnesty International.
+That same year, she performed at a tribute concert in honor of Nelson Mandela's 70th birthday, raising money for South Africa's Anti-Apartheid Movement and children's charities.

 1988: Release of "Fast Car"